Skip to Main Content

 Search for Full-Text Tutorial

-The new Micromedex 2.0 platform.
-Contains resources on drug information, alternative therapies, emergency medicine and protocols, toxicological management, and patient care handouts.
+A comprehensive database collection which contains resources on drug information, alternative therapies, emergency medicine and protocols, toxicological management, and patient care handouts.
 It is used to support clinical decision-making and high-quality patient care.

 Provides point-of-care drug information from 13 clinical databases and 4 clinical applications.
 Databases include Lexi-Drugs, Pediatric Lexi-Drugs, and Geriatric Lexi-Drugs as well as Clinician's Guides to Diagnosis, Internal Medicine and Laboratory Medicine.
 Clinical Applications include drug interactions, tablet & capsule identification, medical calculations and patient advisory leaflets.